coltongrainger/quamash/README.md

 toc: false
 ---

-This wiki is the prose complement of course-specific repositories I have on [github](https://github.com/coltongrainger/).
+This wiki is a prose complement to [github](https://github.com/coltongrainger/).
 My goals here are:

 - to archive [lecture notes](raw)